Thilak025/Jenkins-Learning/README.md

 ### Demo-java ####
-This repo Can be used to check the build by updating the maven by creating one more build
+Created an New instance to rerty the build